solliancenet/microsoft-mysql-developer-guide/artifacts/02-02-CloudDeploy/README.md

 6. For the php version, select **7.4**
 7. Select **Save**
 8. Browse to `https://mysqldevSUFFIX.azurewebsites.net/default.php`, you should see `Hello World`
+9. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, you should get an error.
+This is because the connection details were embedded in the php file.

+### Migrate the Database

+1. In the virtual machine, open the MySQL Workbench
+2. Connect to the local instance
+3. Export the `ConsotoCoffee` database
+4. Connect to the Azure MySQL instance
+   1. Select **Database->Connect to database**
+   2. For the hostname, type the dns of the Azure Database for MySQL server (ex `mysqldevSUFFIX.mysql.database.azure.com`)
+   3. For the username, type **wsuser@mysqldevSUFFIX**
+   4. For the password type **Solliance123**
+   5. Select the **SSL** tab
+   6.
+   7. Select **OK**
+5. Import the backup

+## Update the connection string

+1. TODO

+## Redeploy and Test

+1. TODO

 ## CI/CD Deployment (Github)